eldipa/book-of-gehn/_posts/internet_scan/2021-10-16-IPv4-Scan-Part-III-Hop-stability.md

 bursts to the same host we are assuming that those happen at different moments but... what do we mean by *different moments*?

-Certainly difference of a few seconds does not change anything by real.
+Certainly, a difference of a few seconds does not change anything by real.

 What we want is to measure the changes in the TTLs between bursts that happen at **hours** of difference.